AMyriadseviltwin/Obsidian/Death in Space/World Info/GLOSSARY.md

 Defense rating.
 Represents how good a thing can prevent hits, whether by dodging the attack or by being too durable to be affected.
 The same thing as armor class in D&D.

 ---
+#### DC
+Difficulty class.
+Represents how difficult something your character must roll to succeed in is.
+A roll equal to or higher than the ability check's DC is a success.

+---
 #### Equipping/Equipped
 Refers to the items you're currently *holding in your hands* (a gun, a sandwich, a circuit board, etc.) or *wearing on your body* (a jacket, a satchel, mag-boots, etc.)